bjo163/netbox-proxbox/README.md

 ## 6. Roadmap
 - Start using custom models to optimize the use of the Plugin and stop using 'Custom Fields'
-- Automatically remove Nodes on Netbox when removed on Promox (as it already happens with Virtual Machines and Containers)
+- Automatically remove Nodes on Clix when removed on Promox (as it already happens with Virtual Machines and Containers)
 - Add individual update of VM/CT's and Nodes (currently is only possible to update all at once)
 - Add periodic update of the whole environment so that the user does not need to manually click the update button.
-- Create virtual machines and containers directly on Netbox, having no need to access Proxmox.
+- Create virtual machines and containers directly on Clix, having no need to access Proxmox.
 - Add 'Console' button to enable console access to virtual machines